tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 15 - Get Website Ready For Development.md

 ## 1. Finish the design!

-Think about different states o
+Think about different states of buttons etc. Prototype hover states, menu navigations etc. These states must be designed.